Scientific Name

 Etymology

-The specific epithet "volcanica (vol-KAN-ee-kuh)" is a compound of two words, "volcano" and the feminine form of the Latin suffix "-icus," meaning "of or pertaining to" and refers to the volcanic soils where the species occurs.
+The specific epithet "volcanica (vol-KAN-ee-kuh)" means "volcanic" and refers to the volcanic soils where this species occurs.

 How to Grow and Care for Viola volcanica

-As one of the Rosulate Violas, V. volcanica has a reputation for being difficult to keep alive.
+As one of the Rosulate Violas, V. volcanica is known for being difficult to keep alive.
 Therefore, cold conditions, soil containing adequate nutrients, and as much light as possible are essential.

-The main problem with Rosulate Violas is etiolation, caused by a lack of light, which results in elongation of the compact rosettes.
-However, it is known that in any bunch of seedlings, some of them will quickly etiolate, while others may not.
-So there is some scope in selecting them more likely to grow satisfactorily in cultivation.
+The main problem with Rosulate Violas is etiolation, caused by a lack of light, which results in the elongation of the compact rosettes.
+However, it is known that in any bunch of seedlings, some will quickly etiolate, while others may not.
+So, there is some scope in selecting those more likely to grow satisfactorily in cultivation.

 Hardiness: V. volcanica can withstand temperatures as low as 0 to 50 °F (-17.8 to 10 °C), USDA hardiness zones 7a to 11b.